CARD CARRYING

 The phone.

-If the driver was the murderer (or an accomplice) impersonating Patricia and intending to alert the Network, they might well have her Sandy Bank credit card—it would have been in the victim’s wallet, which was left at the scene—but not her phone.
+If the driver was the murderer (or an accomplice) impersonating Patricia and intending to alert the Network, they might well have her Sandy Bank credit card—they left it in the victim’s wallet, which was left at the scene—but not her phone.

 Hart walked over to his desk where the case folder was lying open from last night.
 The sheet listing the victim’s personal possessions found at the scene was third from the top.